 Smart home devices are amazing, but with benefit comes risk.

+The Internet of Things is a cybersecurity risk because if a hacker can get into one device, they could access your whole network.
+That app-controlled video baby monitor could be a major chink in your digital armor.
 Many of the usual cybersecurity guidelines apply here.
 Use passwords that you change regularly, try multifactor authentication, complete security updates, and avoid using public Wi-Fi.
 But, when possible, simply avoid getting devices that connect to the internet unless you’re reasonably assured that they’re safe to use.
 Ask yourself if that device really needs to connect to the internet, and if it does, try putting it on a different network than your main computer.

 What to tell your family: Sorry, kids, we’re not getting that Wi-Fi-enabled fridge.
 But, we are getting a password manager.